shazly333/Flash-Chat/README.md

 ===========

   - Swift 4.0 and Xcode 9.0 are used to implement this project.
-  - Fire base is used to host the database and track the requests between dricers and customers.
+  - Fire base is used to host the database and track the messages between users.
-  - Google maps is used to show paths and locations of users.
+  - SVProgressHUD is used to show load ring and error messages.
-  - GeoFire is used to make query to find the nearest driver to the customer.
-  - Alamofire and SwiftyJSON are used to take the response of google map as Json respond and deserializing it.
-  - SVProgressHUD is used to show load ring.
+  - ChameleonFramework is used to get different nice colours.

 Prerequisites:
 =============